danigorbaciov/docs.wavesplatform/docs/en/ride/functions/callable-function.md

-# Callable function
+# Callable Function

 A **callable function** is a [function](/en/ride/functions) of a [dApp script](/en/ride/script/script-types/dapp-script) that has `@Callable` [annotation](/en/ride/functions/annotations).

-A dApp script may have several callable functions.
+dApp script may have several callable functions.

 A callable function of a [dApp](/en/blockchain/account/dapp) can be invoked by the [invoke script transaction](/en/blockchain/transaction-type/invoke-script-transaction).